A day-by-day account of what it’s like to do a 5 day water fast with exercise

 Videos / Podcasts

-- Dr Peter Attia’s AMA podcast episode about his experience week-long fast
+- Dr Peter Attia’s AMA podcast episode about his experience doing a week-long fast

 - Podcast notes from a recent Peter Attia episode which answers the crucial question of whether or not coffee can be consumed during a fast (hint: not really)